Rintarooo/TSP_DRL_PtrNet/README.md

 In the training phase, this TSP solver optimizes 2 different types of Pointer Networks which are Actor and Critic model.
 Given a graph of cities where the cities are the nodes, critic model predicts expected tour length, which is generally called state value.
 Parameter of critic model is optimized as estimated tour length catch up with actual length sampled from the tour(city permutation) predicted by actor model.
 Actor model updates its policy parameter with advantage value which subtracts state value from actual tour length.

+## Active Search
-In the test phase, search strategy called Active Search takes actor model and use policy gradient to search for the best tour.
+In this paper, two approaches to find the best tour at inference time are proposed, which we refer to as Sampling and Active Search.
+In the test phase, search strategy called Active Search takes actor model and use policy gradient for updating its parameters in order to search for the best tour.
 ![Figure_1](https://user-images.githubusercontent.com/51239551/81577550-8451c780-93e4-11ea-8ab3-3b412caf1fcb.png)